awsdocs/aws-dms-user-guide/doc_source/CHAP_Target.DocumentDB.md

 # Using Amazon DocumentDB as a target for AWS Database Migration Service<a name="CHAP_Target.DocumentDB"></a>

-AWS DMS supports Amazon DocumentDB \(with MongoDB compatibility\) versions 3\.6, 4\.0 and 5\.0 as a database target\.
+ For information about what versions of that AWS DMS supports, see [Targets for AWS DMS](CHAP_Introduction.Targets.md)\.
 You can use AWS DMS to migrate data to Amazon DocumentDB \(with MongoDB compatibility\) from any of the source data engines that AWS DMS supports\.
 The source engine can be on an AWS managed service such as Amazon RDS, Aurora, or Amazon S3\.
 Or the engine can be on a self\-managed database, such as MongoDB running on Amazon EC2 or on\-premises\.

 You can use AWS DMS to replicate source data to Amazon DocumentDB databases, collections, or documents\.